 Pacific Center Immigration Agency includes in in our services:

 Manage your skills recognition if required

-Assist employer with documentation including employment contracts, financial documents etc
+Assist employers with documentation including employment contracts, financial documents etc.

 Lodge a visa application